ray-x/navigator.lua/README.md

 }
 ```

-Navigator will try to load avalible lsp server/client based on filetype.
+Navigator will try to load available lsp server/client based on filetype.
 The clients has none default on_attach.
 incremental sync and debounce is enabled by navigator.
 And the lsp
 snippet will be enabled.
 So you could use COQ and nvim-cmp snippet expand.